 Assuming a quality instrument, though, people using the EAP with a variety of acoustic instruments report that it reproduces open, realistic highs, and has transparent sound - sounding very much like a "real" microphone on guitar, cello and upright bass.
 This means that this is a pickup that should sound like "your instrument, only louder" - which is what most of us are looking for!

 It's super easy to install; the element is simply surface-mounted with a non-permanent, non-marking adhesive putty (tack-it).
 So you can easily try many locations on the instrument surface, which is good; the pickup's tone can change rather noticeably from (even quite small!) adjustments in location and placement.
 So it's wise to spend a little time before your gig fine-tuning the EAP to find the best possible location - finding "just the right spot" where it will sound the best (for you) can take a bit of patience and experimentation.

-Photos to the right are simply examples of locations to try - you may find that a completely different spot is the "magic" spot on your particular instrument!
+Photos on this page are simply examples of locations to try - you may find that a completely different spot is the "magic" spot on your particular instrument!

 As long as you have a little time to spend, the trial and error really isn't a big deal, thanks to the "tack it" install method - So you can easily apply, test, remove, try a different spot, test, etc. As recommended, the material is rolled into small balls and applied to the 3 corners -- though I've even heard that some customers have tried other adhesive placement options as well.
 Even how much "air" is between the instrument top and pickup can make a very noticeable difference in the tone you get.